wso2/choreo-samples/simple-passthrough/readme.md

-Use template (Pass-through Service) to forward the request that the passthrough resource received to the backend.
+# Pass-through Service
 ## Use-case
 When forwarding, the request is made using the same HTTP method that was used to invoke the passthrough resource

-## Prerequisites
-* Pull the template from central
-`bal new -t choreo/simple_passthrough <newProjectName>`

-## Run the template
+## Run the sample
-Run the Ballerina project created by the service template by executing `bal run` from the root.
+Run the Ballerina project created by the service sample by executing `bal run` from the root.

 Once successfully executed, Listener will be started at port 8090.
 Then you need to invoke the service using the following curl command.
 ```